-The Movement Disorders Division within the Yale Department of Neurology comprises physicians and scientists dedicated to the recognition, evaluation, treatment, and understanding of the full range of movement disorders.
-The Yale Movement Disorders Clinic provides consultations and care for patients with Parkinson's disease and related illnesses, tremor disorders, Huntington’s disease and other choreas, dystonias, tic disorders, myoclonus and other movement disorders either caused by primary nervous system dysfunction or secondary to medical illnesses and medications including tardive dyskinesias.
-The group has a special interest in primary and secondary ataxias, gait disorders, restless legs syndrome and stiff-person syndrome.
-The physician specialists also provide in-patient consultation to physicians at Yale–New Haven Hospital for the aforementioned movement disorders.
+The Movement Disorders Division within the Yale Department of Neurology comprises physicians and scientists dedicated to the recognition, evaluation, treatment, and understanding of the full range of hypokinetic and hyperkinetic movement disorders.
+The group provides consultations and care for patients with Parkinson's disease and related illnesses, tremor disorders (esp. essential tremor), Huntington’s disease and other choreas, dystonias, tic disorders, myoclonus and other movement disorders either caused by primary nervous system dysfunction or secondary to medical illnesses and medications including tardive dyskinesias.
+The group has a special interest in tremor disorders, primary and secondary ataxias, gait disorders, restless legs syndrome and stiff-person syndrome.
+The specialists also provide inpatient consultation to physicians at Yale–New Haven Hospital for the aforementioned movement disorders.

-The Yale Movement Disorders Clinic is multidisciplinary and collaborates with clinicians and researchers associated with Yale Stereotactic and Functional Neurosurgery, Yale Neuropsychology, and Yale Neurogenetics.
 We have several ongoing clinical research studies, and all patients have the option to participate in one or more clinical trials.
-We are also an active teaching clinic and provide ongoing education in the area of Parkinson’s disease and movement disorders to medical students, neurology and medical residents, and visiting physicians.
+We are also an active teaching clinic, providing ongoing education in the area of Parkinson’s disease and other movement disorders to medical students, neurology and medical residents, and visiting physicians.
 We also have a fellowship program and train fellows in all aspects of movement disorders.

 Postal inquiries can be sent to: